securityfirst/tent-content/contents_en/tools/VeraCrypt/veracrypt.md

 *   To open a _standard volume_ in a _container_ that holds a _hidden volume_ — _while being observed by someone from whom you would like to hide the existence of that volume_ — enter your _standard volume_ passphrase

-*   To open a _standard volume_ in a _container_ that holds a _hidden volume_ — _in order to modify your "decoy" files and assuming you are not being observed_ — **please read about [protecting your hidden volume when modifying the contents of its outer volume](#protecting-your-hidden-volume-when-modifying-the-contents-of-its-outer-volume)!**
+*   To open a _standard volume_ in a _container_ that holds a _hidden volume_ — _in order to modify your "decoy" files while not being observed_ — please read, **Protecting your hidden volume when modifying the contents of its outer volume.**

 **Step 7.** **Click** **\[OK\]** to begin mounting the _standard volume_.